U.S. Bank Altitude™ Reserve Visa Infinite® Card

 If you’re not yet sold on all of the premium benefits that are offered by the Altitude Reserve, take a look at a couple of other U.S. Bank cards to see if they’re a better fit.
 Two other options are the SKYPASS Visa Signature and the Aeromexico Visa Signature.
 Both of these cards offer the ability to earn miles with a specific airline program, Korean Air or Aeromexico.

 Other Altitude™ Reserve cards

 As already mentioned, you lose the premium travel benefits if you decide to go for the SKYPASS or Aeromexico cards.
-Both of these cards have an $80 annual fee, and the SKYPASS card waives the annual fee the first year.
-Both cards offer sign-up bonuses: 20,000 miles from the SKYPASS card and 15,000 miles from the Aeromexico card.
+Both of these cards have an $80 annual fee.
+Both cards offer sign-up bonuses: 15,000 miles from the SKYPASS card and 15,000 miles from the Aeromexico card.

 While both cards will give you the ability to redeem miles for flights, you will lose a lot of flexibility because you will only be able to redeem on the specific airlines and their partners.
 You also won’t be able to redeem miles for hotel nights or car rentals.
 Overall, the SKYPASS and AeroMexico cards are both decent cards, but they are much more limited than the Altitude Reserve.

 Compare Altitude Reserve Visa Infinite Card to Other Cards

 In addition to looking at the Altitude Reserve, it makes sense to consider other premium travel cards, like the Chase Sapphire Reserve, Citi Prestige and Platinum Card from American Express.
 All of these cards offer premium travel benefits, including lounge access, Global Entry/TSA PreCheck fee credit,and an annual travel credit.
 They also all have high annual fees between $400 and $550.

 - Chase Sapphire Reserve℠